MantoothUX/Portfolio-2025/CONTENT_INSTRUCTIONS.md

 ## Quick Start

-To update your portfolio content, edit the file `src/content.json` with your real information from mantoothux.com.
+To update the portfolio content for Josh Mantooth's portfolio, edit the file `src/content.json` with project information, bio, and contact details.

 ## Content Structure